Why a carve and cook competition? what has saving our snow got to do with using up pumpkin guts/inners?

 7. Drain pasta, mix with sauce, put fried sage on top.
 Devour!

-Our recipe.
 NEW!
 Skiology Squash Soup/pumpkin guts inners soup!!

 - 2 onions